 BEan IN NATURE Program

-What we do: In a time of earth’s fragile ecology, BEan In Nature's mentors, help children connect with wonder and amazement to the natural world, growing their innate curiosity and passion for the earth and its flora and fauna.
+What we do: In a time of earth’s fragile ecology, BEan In Nature's mentors, support children to connect with wonder and amazement to the natural world, growing their innate curiosity and passion for the earth and its flora and fauna.
 We do this through mentoring, guided creative exploration and hands-on discovery.
 Our caring staff use ancestral teachings and primitive technologies to build upon children’s reverence and to create lifelong stewards of the natural world.

 Our philosophy: BEan In Nature mentors facilitate kids to love, care and connect to nature not by using a ‘teach at the child’ didactic model, instead we use the skillful art of questioning, creative guiding and mentoring, experiential child-led focus and facilitate learning by doing, where we share our contagious enthusiasm, our imagination, and our own love of nature.